adiantek/FurniFab/README.md

    cargo tauri build
    ```

-This repository contains a bundled Python interpreter that is embedded in the application when building installers.
+This repository contains a bundled Python interpreter embedded in the application when building installers.
 The repository also contains compiled static libraries for all supported platforms of the C part of the project.

 ### More

-For more details on building the project and architecture details see the [BUILDING](BUILDING.md) file.
+For more details on building the project and architecture details see the [BUILDING](.github/BUILDING.md) file.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Contact